Some History on Broadway

 In about 1958 Dan purchased the lot and started construction of the house where they still live.
 We recently came across several photos showing the construction of the house.

-Perhaps the oldest house in the neighborhood is at 1811, and was build in 1904.
+Perhaps the oldest house in the neighborhood is at 1811 and was build in 1904.
 Ann's old house was build in 1924.
-House building booms seem to have been in the 1920's, the 1950, and the mid-1980's to late 1990's.
-As the neighborhood has grown we've been pretty lucky that nobody has wanted to tear down older building to build higher density housing.
-It would really change the character of Broadway to double (or triple) it's density.
+House building booms seem to have been in the 1920s, the 1950s, and the mid-1980s to late 1990s.
+As the neighborhood has grown we've been pretty lucky that nobody has wanted to tear down the older building to build higher density housing.
+It would really change the character of Broadway to double (or triple) its density.

 Early construction of the house, May, 1961